Spotifyd/spotifyd/README.md

 ## Audio Backend
 By default, the audio backend is alsa, as that is available by default on a lot of machines, and requires no extra dependencies.
-There is also support for `pulseaudio` and `portaudio`.
-They require you to recompile with flags enabling
+There is also support for `pulseaudio`.
+To use pulseaudio, compile with the `--features` flag to enable
-them:
+it:
 ```
-cargo build --release --features "pulseaudio"
+cargo build --release --features pulseaudio_backend
 ```
-You will need the development package for portaudio, as well as "build-essentials" or the equivalent in your distribution.
+You will need the development package for pulseaudio, as well as "build-essentials" or the equivalent in your distribution.

 # Usage